HPSCTerrSys/TSMP/doc/content/feat_branch/clm5-pdaf_starter.md

 ### 1.1 TSMP-PDAF

-Clone the TSMP-PDAF repository to your work folder and switch to the CLM5-PDAF branch like this:
+Clone the TSMP-PDAF repository to your work folder like this:

 ```bash
  git clone https://github.com/HPSCTerrSys/TSMP.git tsmp